aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 integration with social identity providers such as Facebook, Google, Amazon, Microsoft Active Directory, etc. through SAML.

 Using the CDK, a new user pool can be created as part of the stack using the construct's constructor.
-You must specify the `userPoolName`, as so -
+You may specify the `userPoolName` to give your own identifier to the user pool.
+If not, CloudFormation will generate a name.

 ```ts
 new UserPool(this, 'myuserpool', {